 Morgan Stanley first opened its doors to the public on September 16, 1935, at 2 Wall Street, New York City.
 In its first year, the company achieved a 24% market share ($1.1 billion) among public offerings and private placements.
-In 1938, it was appointed the lead underwriter in the distribution of debentures for the United States Corporation.
+It was appointed the lead underwriter in the distribution of debentures for the United States Corporation in 1938.
 In 1941, the company carried out a reorganization to allow it to venture into the securities business.
 Later in 1942, Morgan Stanley joined the New York Stock Exchange.

 Between 1951 to 1961, Morgan Stanley was involved in a series of public financings.
 They included co-managing of World Bank’s $50 million AAA-rated bonds, General Motor’s $300 million debt issue, IBM’s $231 million stock offering, and AT & T’s $250 million debt offering.
 In later years, the company also served as an underwriter in some of the largest tech IPOs, including Netscape, Cisco, Broadcom, VeriSign, Groupon, Salesforce, Priceline, Compaq, and Google.